 - Crack the eggs on top, then turn off the heat.
 The residual heat will cook the eggs.

-- Garnish with red onion, scallions, and chilies.
+- Garnish with calamansi, fried garlic, red onion, scallions, and chilies.
 Add ground pepper to taste.
 Serve immediately and mix the eggs in while hot.

 Notes

-- Lechon Kawali (Fried Pork Belly): Whether made from scratch or using leftovers, Lechon Kawali is a delicious option.
+- Lechon Kawali: Whether making from scratch or using leftovers, fried pork belly is a delicious option.
 Alternatively, you can boil pork belly or shoulder until tender, then finish it off by grilling or searing in a skillet.

 - Mayonnaise: Though not a traditional ingredient, its addition brings a creamy element that helps balance the spiciness and acidity in the dish.